China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 Jobs, Skills, Actual Opportunities

 When Huawei or ZTE sets up a regional hub, they hire local people.
 They train them.
 They create a tech ecosystem.
 Countries like Kenya and Nigeria now have thriving tech sectors that didn’t exist twenty years ago.
-These companies employ thousands of people and train tens of thousands more.
-That’s not propaganda; that’s verifiable economic activity.
+Thousands of people employed, tens of thousands trained.
+That’s not propaganda—that’s verifiable economic activity.

 Government Actually Works Better